Referring to elements within METS

 of the<structMap>

-element with an ID value of “App4FID1” manifests the root<div>
+element with the ID value “App4FID1” manifests the root<div>

 element.